 I am the registered owner of a studio flat in Lymm, conveyancing was carried out in 2005.
 How much will my lease extension cost?
 Equivalent properties in Lymm with over 90 years remaining are worth £216,000.
 The average or mid-range amount of ground rent is £50 per annum.
 The lease terminates on 21st October 2092

-With 72 years left to run we estimate the premium for your lease extension to range between £9,500 and £11,000 plus plus your own and the landlord's "reasonable" professional fees.
+With just 69 years unexpired we estimate the price of your lease extension to range between £9,500 and £11,000 plus plus your own and the landlord's "reasonable" professional fees.

-The figure that we have given is a general guide to costs for extending a lease, but we are not able to provide a more accurate figure in the absence of detailed due diligence.
-Do not use the figures in tribunal or court proceedings.
-There may be additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Please do not move forward based on this information before seeking the advice of a professional.
+The figure above a general guide to costs for renewing a lease, but we are not able to provide the actual costs without more detailed investigations.
+You should not use the figures in tribunal or court proceedings.
+There may be other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Please do not take any other action placing reliance on this information before seeking the advice of a professional.

 My husband and I have today had a bid accepted on our first house in Lymm, and need to get solicitors appointed.
 I have made use of the various rating tools and the quotes are from all across the country.
 Is it critical to have a Lymm solicitor local to our prospective property?
 We are fine to do everything over the internet, but I assume at some stage we may need to attend the solicitor's office to sign papers?

 Generally there is no need to attend the office of your solicitor, they can post any relevant papers to you, which you can sign and return.
 Many home movers prefer to instruct a locally based solicitor, but it is not a prerequisite for conveyancing in Lymm.